Getting Screened for Lung CancerLearn about the low-dose CT scan, insurance information, and eligibility. If you qualify it could save your life.

 A study on early detection of lung cancer found that only the low-dose CT scan can reduce mortality for those at high risk.
-If you’re a current or former smoker over the age of 55, you could be at risk.
+If you’re a current or former smoker over the age of 50, you could meet the high risk eligibility criteria.

 A “positive” result means that the low-dose CT scan shows something abnormal.
 This is usually a nodule of a concerning size.
 You may need to have additional scans or other procedures to find out exactly what it is.

 These next steps should be discussed with you by your physician and/or the team of experts at the screening center.

 A “negative” result means there were no abnormal findings at this time on this scan.
 Your doctor should discuss when and if you should be tested again.

 There may also be an “indeterminate” result, and your doctor may recommend watchful follow-up and further imaging at a later time.